The US Cost of Living Index

 Iran Deepens Consumer Anxiety — Raising Midterm Risk

-But the political significance goes beyond the immediate increase in fuel costs.
-Voters have recent memory of how global events — from COVID to the war in Ukraine — fed directly into higher prices at home.
-As a result, Iran is not being viewed in isolation.
-It is being interpreted as the start of something that could make an already difficult situation worse.
+But the political significance runs deeper than fuel prices alone.
+Recent experience — from COVID to the war in Ukraine — has conditioned voters to expect that global events will translate into higher costs at home.
+As a result, Iran is not being viewed as a contained foreign policy issue.
+It is being interpreted as the start of another wave of economic pressure.

-The result is a more fragile political environment.
-When confidence is low, even relatively small changes — like a rise in gas prices — can have an outsized effect on how voters feel about the economy and those in charge of it.
-Economic perceptions become more reactive, more emotional, and more easily shaped by events.
+The result is a more volatile political environment.
+When confidence is low, even relatively small changes — such as a rise in gas prices — can have an outsized effect on how voters judge the economy and those in charge.
+Economic perceptions become more reactive, more emotionally charged, and more easily shaped by events.

-The key takeaway is that the cost of living is not just a persistent problem — it is a politically active one.
-With sentiment drifting lower and anxiety rising, particularly in response to events like Iran, the economy remains a central vulnerability.
-Unless voters begin to feel genuine improvement in their day-to-day finances, the risk for those in power is that even limited disruptions translate into broader political consequences.
+The key takeaway is that the cost of living is not just a persistent issue — it is an escalating one.
+With sentiment now at its weakest point since early 2025 and anxiety rising in response to events like Iran, the economy remains a central political vulnerability.
+Unless voters begin to see clear and tangible improvement in their day-to-day finances, the risk is that economic anxiety continues to build — and translates directly into electoral consequences.

 Visit our Substack for the full archive